ODE to $L^p$ norms: Abstract

 \section{Abstract}

 In this paper we relate the geometry of Banach spaces to the theory of differential equations, apparently in a new way.
-We will construct Banach function space norms arising as weak solutions to ordinary differential equations (ODE) of first order.
-This provides as a special case a new way of defining varying exponent $L^p$ spaces, different from the Orlicz type approach.
+We will construct Banach function space norms arising as weak solutions to ordinary differential equations (ODE) of the first order.
+This provides as a special case a new way of defining varying exponent $L^p$ spaces, different from the Musielak-Orlicz type approach.
 We explain heuristically how the definition of the norm by means of the particular ODE is justified.
 The resulting class of spaces includes the classical $L^p$ spaces as a special case.
-It turns out that the duality of these spaces behaves in an anticipated way, similarly as the uniform convexity and uniform smoothness.
-A noteworthy detail regarding our $L^{p(\cdot)}$ norms is that they satisfy H\"older's inequality properly.
-We study the arising duality of the ODEs and also the duality of their solutions.
-We also investigate an ODE-free means of analyzing the norms.
-Extensions of the definitions to several directions are discussed at the end.
+A noteworthy detail regarding our $L^{p(\cdot)}$ norms is that they satisfy H\"older's inequality (properly).